Dutch right-to-die group fights to widen legal euthanasia boundaries

 THE HAGUE, Oct 10 (Reuters) - A right-to-die group told judges on Monday that a Dutch law which allows physician-assisted suicide in the Netherlands but criminalises others who help people end their own lives violates European human rights law and must be declared unlawful.

-"We believe it should be possible to provide the means to be able to humanely end your own life if you want to and feel it is time," Jos van Wijk of Cooperative Last Will, who filed a case together with 29 individual plaintiffs against the Dutch state, said in court.
+"We believe it should be possible to provide the means to be able to humanely end your own life," Jos van Wijk of Cooperative Last Will said in court.

+Marion van Gerrevink, whose 22-year-old son took his own life in 2010, told judges she struggled with feelings that she let her son down because she couldn't help him find a humane and dignified way to die for fear of prosecution.

+"He had to take that last step utterly alone," Gerrevink, one of the 29 plaintiffs who joined the case, said.

 A lawyer for the cooperative said the case is strategic litigation aimed at forcing the Netherlands to change the laws.